 If my child is referred for a VTRA, can I refuse?

-Ideally, an assessment process is a collaborative one, that involves the student, parent/guardian, and other individuals who have knowledge of the student and may be able to lend information, guidance and support.
+Ideally, an assessment process is a collaborative one, that involves the student, parent/caregiver, and other individuals who have knowledge of the student and may be able to lend information, guidance and support.
 The purpose is ultimately to provide a plan of support for the student, while also mitigating any risk of violence toward others.
-While working together is the ideal, a VTRA process will continue without parent consent if there are significant concerns about the student’s behaviour, as well as the impact of that behaviour on other individuals and the school community.
+While working together is the ideal, a VTRA process will continue without parent/caregiver consent if there are significant concerns about the student’s behaviour, as well as the impact of that behaviour on other individuals and the school community.

 For further information, contact Jackie Boyer, Safe and Inclusive Schools Lead at email@example.com